Yet another light calendar day on the cards

-1000 GMT - UK September CBI trends total orders, selling prices
+1000 GMT - UK June CBI retailing reported sales

-That's all for the European session today.
-I wish you all the best of days ahead and as always, good luck with your trading!
+That's all on the agenda for the session, I wish you all the best of days ahead and as always good luck with your trading!